 - Financial Aid Award Notifications will be sent to students that are determined to be eligible for need-based Carson-Newman assistance.

-- If DACA is not right for you, or you do not have a Social Security number to file the FAFSA, and you have been accepted to Carson-Newman, please contact the Office of Financial Assistance regarding options.
-Students will need to meet with a Financial Assistance Counselor, and should have income information for parents and students available at appointment time.
+- If DACA is not right for you, or you do not have a Social Security number to file the FAFSA, and you have been accepted to Carson-Newman, please contact our Admissions Office, regarding options.
+Students will also need to meet with a Financial Assistance Counselor, and should have income information for parents and students available at appointment time.